ahui21/WhatsTheRightNFLTeamForMe/README.md

 This is a tool meant to help new NFL fans figure out what the right NFL Team is for them, based on their own weighted interests and factors.
 It was created by a disillusioned San Diego Chargers fan,
-[Alwin Hui (ahui21)](https://github.com/ahui21), who after the devastating betrayal of Dean Spanos, decided to search for a new NFL team to support.
+[Alwin Hui (ahui21)](https://github.com/ahui21), who decided to search for a new NFL team to support after the devastating betrayal of Dean Spanos.

 This was inspired by Blythe Terrell, from FiveThirtyEight, who did a similar weighting system to determine her new NFL team.
 More information about her